angshuforever/rag_poc/README.md

 Code of Conduct
 By participating in this project, you are expected to uphold our Code of Conduct:

-Use welcoming and inclusive language
+Use welcoming and inclusive language.
-Be respectful of different viewpoints and experiences Gracefully accept constructive criticism
+Be respectful of different viewpoints and experiences.
+Gracefully accept constructive criticism.
-Focus on what is best for the community
+Focus on what is best for the community.
-Show empathy towards other community members
+Show empathy towards other community members.